Your Wildest Dreams: Music video

 A music video for "Your Wildest Dreams" was produced and was directed by Brian Grant.
-It depicts Hayward and an unnamed woman throughout his career, showing how their relationship drifted apart as the band's success grew.
+It depicts Hayward and an unnamed woman (portrayed by British actress Janet Spencer-Turner) throughout his career, showing how their relationship drifted apart as the band's success grew.
 Both are shown moving on while also wondering about each other and what might have been throughout the years, culminating in her attending one of their performances.
 She tries to meet him backstage but is unsuccessful, as Hayward is ushered away before they can reunite.
-This storyline would later be continued in the music video for "I Know You're Out There Somewhere".
+This storyline would later be continued in the music video for "I Know You're Out There Somewhere", with Janet Spencer-Turner reprising her role.

 The video received a Billboard Video of the Year award and saw heavy rotation on MTV.
-The actress in the video is Janet Spencer-Turner.
 In flashback scenes, the young Moody Blues are represented in the video by the British band Mood Six.
 The video was recognized as the "best overall video" at the Billboard Video Music Conference held in Los Angeles in November 1986.
 Grant was awarded the top director honor.

 Hayward recalled that, initially, the band was meant to play themselves throughout the whole video, but their age prevented this.
 He explained, "[Grant] was like, 'It can't be you starring in the video, it's too personal and you're too old.'
 We still looked all right as 40-year-olds, but Brian was like, 'We need younger people for you all.

 One subtext, which shows up in the music video especially, is a man who has been caught up in his success, which drags him away, every time he has a chance to do something for himself that isn't for "the band".